confluentinc/cli/README.md

 ### Registering the Command
 We must register our newly created command with the top-level `config` command located at `internal/cmd/config/command.go`.
 We add it to the `config` command with `c.AddCommand(NewFileCommand(c.prerunner, c.analytics))`.

-With an entirely new command, we would also need to register it with the base top-level command (`confluent`) located at `internal/cmd/command.go`, using the same `AddCommand` syntax.
+With an entirely new command, we would also need to register it with the base top-level command (`cflt`) located at `internal/cmd/command.go`, using the same `AddCommand` syntax.
 Since the `config` is already registered, we can skip this step.

 ### Building
 To build the CLI binary, we run `make build`.
 After this, we can run our command in the following way, and see that it (hopefully) works!

 ```
-dist/confluent/confluent_<platform>_<arch>/confluent config file show 3
+dist/cflt/cflt_<platform>_<arch>/cflt config file show 3
 ```

 ### Integration Testing